actfong/kenny/README.md

   The `def logger` method (in ActiveSupport::LogSubscriber) gets overridden and will return the logger-instance that you have provided to the configuration.
 (In this case, its the `request_logger` that you have defined at the top of your config).

-  This class is then attached to :action_controller
+  This class is then attached to :action_controller, by looking up the event-name 'process_action.action_controller'

   The idea of redefining `def logger` may sound a bit scary, but this is necessary to keep events from different instrumentation channels on different log files.
 If `:logger` option is not provided, then that LogSubscriber class will use the default Rails logger (and hence writing to your production.log etc)